 GO TO MEDICAL MASSAGE PROTOCOL

-The anterior scalene muscle (ASM) is the key to the upper extremity.
-Even mild tension in this muscle may irritate the brachial plexus, and in such cases the patient may exhibit symptoms of ANY abnormality on the upper extremity.
+The anterior scalene muscle (ASM) is a key muscle of the upper extremity.
+Even mild tension in this muscle may irritate the brachial plexus; in such cases, the patient may exhibit symptoms of any upper-extremity abnormality.

-These symptoms are a direct consequence of the irritation of the brachial plexus, e.g. numbness on the thumb (Radial Nerve Neuralgia) or pain on the lateral surface of the shoulder joint (Deltoid Muscle Syndrome).
-They can also mimic the exact clinical picture of other abnormalities e.g. numbness of the palm (Carpal Tunnel Syndrome) or pain on the lateral surface of the elbow joint (Tennis Elbow).
+These symptoms are direct consequences of brachial plexus irritation, e.g., numbness in the thumb (Radial Nerve Neuralgia) or pain on the lateral surface of the shoulder joint (Deltoid Muscle Syndrome).
+They can also mimic the clinical presentation of other abnormalities, e.g., numbness of the palm (Carpal Tunnel Syndrome) or pain on the lateral surface of the elbow (Tennis Elbow).

-This is why patients frequently undergo long and expensive local treatments, and even surgeries, without success as the initial problem was in a completely different area.
-This is a very important issue, because at the beginning the patient with ASMS never complains about pain, tension, or any other symptoms in the anterior neck.
+This is why patients frequently undergo long and expensive local treatments, and even surgeries, without success, as the initial problem was in a completely different area.
+This is a very important issue because, at the outset, patients with ASMS do not report pain, tension, or other anterior neck symptoms.
 He or she will always feel uncomfortable sensations in the areas where the nerves from the irritated part of the brachial plexus end.
 This is a very confusing clinical phenomenon.
 This is the reason why the ASM is nicknamed ‘the silent killer’.

-Every patient with any abnormality on the upper extremity should be evaluated for the possibility of tension in the anterior scalene muscle.
-There are four very easy ways to conduct tests that are 100% informative and help to detect even the slightest tension in the ASM.
+Every patient with any upper-extremity abnormality should be evaluated for the possibility of anterior scalene muscle tension.
+There are four straightforward methods to conduct tests that are 100% informative and help detect even the slightest tension in the ASM.

 Each nerve carries sensory (conducts the sensation of touch, temperature, etc. to the spinal cord) and motor (conducts impulses from the spinal cord to the muscles and other tissue) fibers.
 The practitioner should evaluate both components.
-Usually the sensory component is affected first, while abnormalities in the motor component mean more profound changes in the affected area.
+Usually, the sensory component is affected first, whereas abnormalities in the motor component result in more profound changes in the affected area.

-Each spinal nerve which forms the brachial plexus enters the space between the anterior and middle scalene muscles on a different level.
-This is why tension in the different parts of the ASM will irritate a different part of the brachial plexus with the resulting development of a clinical picture down the arm, forearm and hand.
+Each spinal nerve that forms the brachial plexus enters the space between the anterior and middle scalene muscles on a different level.
+This is why tension in other parts of the ASM can irritate a different part of the brachial plexus, resulting in a clinical picture along the arm, forearm, and hand.

-If we split the ASM into three parts we find that under the upper third of the ASM, just below the mastoid process, the C5-C6 spinal nerves (main contributor to the radial nerve) are located.
-The middle part of the ASM covers the C7 spinal nerve (main contributor to the medial nerve).
+If we split the ASM into three parts, we find that, in the upper third of the ASM, just below the mastoid process, the C5-C6 spinal nerves (the main contributors to the radial nerve) are located.
+The middle part of the ASM covers the C7 spinal nerve (primary contributor to the medial nerve).
 The lower third of the ASM covers the C8-T1 spinal nerves (main contributors to the ulnar nerve).
-Please see video below.
+Please see the video below.

 The examination of sensory deficit has two steps: